Skip to main content

 Interfaces with other software items

-• Expert Orchestrator / Control plane: The detector expert is invoked via its HTTP REST API (POST /detect) by the Expert Orchestrator or Control plane, which supplies a base64-encoded clinical image and receives a DetectionAssessment response containing the list of detected objects, annotated image, and inference metadata.
+• Expert Orchestrator / Control Plane: The detection expert is invoked via its HTTP REST API (POST /detect) by the Expert Orchestrator or Control Plane, which supplies a base64-encoded clinical image and receives a DetectionAssessment response containing the list of detected objects, annotated image, and inference metadata.

 • Shared data models (legithp-interface-models): Input (ExpertInput) and output (DetectionAssessment, DetectedObject, BoundingBox) types are defined in the shared library to ensure contract consistency across all experts and consumers.

-• Model weights storage: At startup, the detector expert loads pre-trained YOLO weights from a configurable storage backend (local filesystem, AWS S3, or Azure Blob Storage) through the ModelWeightsProviderPort abstraction.
+• Model weights storage: At startup, the detection expert loads pre-trained YOLO weights from a configurable storage backend (local filesystem, AWS S3, or Azure Blob Storage) through the ModelWeightsProviderPort abstraction.

 • Report builder: The DetectionAssessment output, including the annotated image and structured detections, may be forwarded to the Report builder for inclusion in patient-facing or clinician-facing reports.

-The figure 3.3.X depicts the detector expert architecture and relations with other software items.
+The following diagram depicts the detection expert architecture and its relationships with other software items.

-The segmenter expert is a software item responsible for producing pixel-level segmentation masks that quantify the spatial extent of specific clinical signs (e.g., hyperpigmentation, erythema, wound necrosis) in medical images.
-It receives an encoded image via an HTTP interface, executes a deep learning segmentation model, and returns structured results including probabilistic masks, binary masks, and coverage percentages.
-These outputs are consumed by the Expert Orchestrator and ultimately by the Report Builder to derive clinical metrics and populate severity reports.
+Segmentation experts produce pixel-level segmentation masks that quantify the spatial extent of clinical signs such as erythema, hyperpigmentation, or wound tissue types.
+Each segmenter receives an encoded image, executes a deep learning segmentation model, and returns probabilistic masks, binary masks, and coverage percentages.

 1. Entry point (main.py): Bootstraps the HTTP server by loading configuration settings and launching Uvicorn via the expert platform's server runner.
 It defines the host, port, and worker count for the service.